coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 .. cmd:: Qed

-   Passes a completed :term:`proof term` to Coq's kernel to check that the proof term is :term:`well-typed` and to verify that its type matches the theorem statement.
+   Passes a completed :term:`proof term` to Rocq's kernel to check that the proof term is :term:`well-typed` and to verify that its type matches the theorem statement.
 If it's verified, the proof term is added to the global environment as an :term:`opaque` constant